African Violets Care: Tips for Keeping Your Plants Healthy

 Temperature and Humidity

-African violets prefer a temperature between 65°F and 80°F with about 80% humidity.
-It is important to avoid temperature and humidity fluctuations, including sudden drafts.
-Placing a saucer filled with water near your African violet can help increase humidity levels.
-If you live in a dry climate, a humidifier can be used to help maintain the required humidity levels.
+African violets thrive in temperatures between 65°F and 80°F with about 80% humidity.
+Prevent sudden changes in temperature or humidity, including drafts.
+Place a saucer filled with water near the plant to raise humidity levels.
+If you live in a dry climate, run a humidifier to maintain the required moisture.

-By providing the optimal growing conditions for your African violet, you can ensure that it will thrive and produce beautiful blooms.
+By creating optimal growing conditions for your African violet, you help it thrive and produce beautiful blooms.

 African Violet Flowers Dying